sakshisharma84/launchpad/docs/configuration-file.md

 Specify options for the MSR cluster.

-- `version` - Which version of MSR we should install or upgrade to (default `2.8.3`)
+- `version` - Which version of MSR we should install or upgrade to (default `2.8.5`)
 - `imageRepo` - Which image repository we should use for MSR installation (default `docker.io/mirantis`)
 - `installFlags` - Custom installation flags for MSR installation.
-You can get a list of supported installation options for a specific MSR version by running the installer container with `docker run -t -i --rm mirantis/dtr:2.8.3 install --help`. (optional)
+You can get a list of supported installation options for a specific MSR version by running the installer container with `docker run -t -i --rm mirantis/dtr:2.8.5 install --help`. (optional)

     **Note**: `launchpad` will inherit the MKE flags which are needed by MSR to perform installation, joining and removal of nodes.
 There's no need to include the following install flags in the `installFlags` section of `msr`:
     - `--ucp-username` (inherited from MKE's `--admin-username` flag or `spec.mke.adminUsername`)
     - `--ucp-password` (inherited from MKE's `--admin-password` flag or `spec.mke.adminPassword`)
     - `--ucp-url` (inherited from MKE's `--san` flag or intelligently selected based on other configuration variables)

+- `upgradeFlags`- Custom upgrade flags for an MSR upgrade.
+You can get a list of supported installation options for a specific MSR version by running the installer container with `docker run -t -i --rm docker/dtr:2.8.5 upgrade --help`. (optional)
 - `replicaIDs` - Set to `sequential` to generate sequential replica id's for cluster members, for example `000000000001`, `000000000002`, etc. (default: `random`)

-### `engine`
+### `mcr`

- Specify options for Docker Engine - Enterprise to be installed
+Specify options for the Mirantis Container Runtime.

-- `version` - The version of engine that you want to install or upgraded to. (default `19.03.12`)
+- `version` - The version of MCR you want to install or upgraded to. (default `20.10.0`)
 - `channel` - Installation channel to use.
 One of `test` or `prod` (optional)
-- `repoURL` - Repository URL to use for engine installation. (optional)
+- `repoURL` - Repository URL to use for MCR installation. (optional)
 - `installURLLinux` - Where to download the initial installer script for linux hosts.
 Local paths can also be used. (default: `https://get.mirantis.com/`)
 - `installURLWindows` - Where to download the initial installer script for windows hosts.
 Also local paths can be used. (default: `https://get.mirantis.com/install.ps1`)

 **Note:** In most scenarios, you should not need to specify `repoUrl` and `installURLLinux/Windows`, which are only usually used when installing from a non-standard location like a disconnected datacenter.

 ### `cluster`

 Specify options not specific to any of the individual components.

 - `prune` - Set to `true` to remove nodes that are known by the cluster but not listed in the `launchpad.yaml`.